 Packers Training Camp

-Players reside in Victor McCormick Hall and eat dinner in the newly renovated Michels Commons.
+Players reside in Victor McCormick Hall and eat dinner in Michels Commons.
 The Packers use their own practice and team meeting facilities at Lambeau Field during training camp and commute daily to there from the college.

 St. Norbert College Packers Training Camp History

 Then-president of the Packers, Russ Bogda, and then-head coach, Lisle Blackburn, first approached St. Norbert College in the spring of 1957.
 At the time, the Packers were headquartering at UW-Stevens Point.
 In the summer of 1958, coach Scooter McLean and his staff brought the Packers to the St. Norbert campus and Frank J. Sensenbrenner Residence Hall’s living quarters, to various classrooms for training sessions and to the dining facilities in the riverbank hall now called Dennis M. Burke Hall.
 Over the 57 years, various halls have been used, but the string of successive summers at St. Norbert College has never been broken.